Our Re-purposed Home

 Add a skirt

 Adding a skirt serves two purposes.
-One, is to cover the ugly tree stand.
-Two, is to give your tree a wide base to balance out the height and width of the tree.
+One is to cover the ugly tree stand.
+Two is to give your tree a wide base to balance out the height and width of the tree.

 Think about that for a minute.
-If you just had a tree standing from it’s trunk in your home, it would give you the feeling that it is top heavy and could topple over.
+If you just had a tree standing from its trunk in your home, it would give you the feeling that it is top-heavy and could topple over.
 But if you add a large skirt that is close to the width of the tree, then it grounds the tree and visually feels sturdier.

 The good news is that you can use this predicament to add one more layer of décor to your tree.